 Focus on where you live:

 In December 2005 David Cameron appointed Nick as the Shadow Minister for Police Reform.
 In July 2007 he was promoted to the Shadow Cabinet as Shadow Secretary of State for Justice.
 In January 2009 he was appointed Shadow Secretary of State for Environment, Food and Rural Affairs.
-Nick served as Minister of State for Policing and Criminal Justice, working in both the Home Office and Ministry of Justice, from May 2010 until September 2012.
+Nick served as Minister of State for Policing and Criminal Justice, working in both the Home Office and Ministry of Justice, from May 2010 until he resigned in September 2012.

 Prior to his election Nick was the Director of Reform, the independent think tank which he co-founded in 2002.
 Reform aims to “set out a better way to deliver public services and economic prosperity” and has been described by commentators as “the most important think tank to emerge for a decade”.

 Before that, from 1998 to 2000, Nick was Chief Executive of Business for Sterling, where he launched the successful ‘no’ campaign against the euro.
-He continues to believe that too much power has been transferred to the European Union and that the process not only needs to be halted but also now put in reverse so that powers are returned to national parliaments where they belong.

 In the 1997 election Nick stood as the Conservative Parliamentary candidate in Berwick Upon Tweed, one of the most rural seats in England.
 Nick is passionate about defending rural communities.
 From 1990 to 1996 he worked for the British Field Sports Society, becoming its Director of Political Affairs.
 In this role he played a leading role in setting up the Countryside Movement, which became the Countryside Alliance.